ryanflorence/garuda/README.md

 How it works
 ------------

-The server's garuda repository has a post-receive hook that 1) resets the head of itself so your pushes are reflected, and 2) writes a post-receive hook to each of the repositories specified in `repos.yml`.
+The server's garuda repository has a post-receive hook that writes a post-receive hook to each of the repositories specified in `repos.yml`.

 When the repositories in `repos.yml` are pushed to, the post-receive hook there figures out the refs and then runs all the scripts specified in both `config.yml` and `repos.yml`, as well as any `local_scripts` defined for your repository in `config.yml`.